Foaming vs gel cleanser for oily skin — dermatologist picks + what to buy

 Age-wise guide — what changes at each stage

-Androgens spike sebum production dramatically during puberty.
+- Teens : Hormonal surge — go gentle, not aggressive : Androgens spike sebum production dramatically during puberty.
 The instinct is to fight it with the strongest foaming cleanser available.
 That's exactly the wrong move — it worsens inflammation and drives more breakouts.
-A salicylic acid gel cleanser twice daily handles oil and acne without the barrier damage that makes teenage skin worse over time.

-Stress, inconsistent sleep, alcohol, and diet are major oil triggers in your 20s.
+- 20s : Lifestyle drives oiliness here : Stress, inconsistent sleep, alcohol, and diet are major oil triggers in your 20s.
 Many Americans also start wearing SPF and makeup more consistently at this stage — which is where a once-daily PM foaming cleanser earns its place.
-Morning gel, evening foam or gel depending on how much product buildup you have.

-If your cheeks have started feeling tight while your T-zone stays oily, your barrier has taken years of hits.
+- 30s : The shift to combination skin — barrier damage is showing : If your cheeks have started feeling tight while your T-zone stays oily, your barrier has taken years of hits.
 Switch fully to a fragrance-free gel cleanser.
 Stop all foaming products temporarily.
 Add a ceramide moisturizer.
 Give it 6 weeks.
-Most people see significant improvement in both the dryness and the oiliness — because fixing the barrier regulates both.

-Perimenopause brings hormonal fluctuations that can cause sudden oiliness in women who never had it — or renewed oiliness in those who thought they'd outgrown it.
+- 40s and beyond : Hormone shifts change everything — again : Perimenopause brings hormonal fluctuations that can cause sudden oiliness in women who never had it — or renewed oiliness in those who thought they'd outgrown it.
 Skin also becomes more reactive with age.
-Gel cleansers only at this stage.
-Foaming formulas tend to be too harsh on skin that's simultaneously dealing with hormonal shifts and decreased barrier resilience.

 Common mistakes that keep oily skin oily